Cleaning and hygiene

 - access to safe water for cleaning can be difficult

 - floodwater can be contaminated with sewage, waste and other substances that can cause illness.
-Food, surfaces & cooking utensils can be contaminated by unsafe floodwater and splashes
+Food, surfaces and cooking utensils can be contaminated by unsafe floodwater and splashes

 - fires can cause toxic fumes to contaminate food and kitchen equipment, even inside cupboards and fridges.